Jackaroo

 A jackaroo or jackeroo is a young man (feminine equivalent jillaroo or jilleroo) working on a sheep or cattle station to gain practical experience in the skills needed to become an owner, overseer, manager, etc. The word originated in Queensland, Australia, in the 19th century and is still in use in Australia and New Zealand in the 21st century.
-The Nuttall Encyclopedia (1909, 1920) says "name given in Australia to a green-horn from England inexperienced in bush life".
+The Nuttall Encyclopedia (1909, 1920) defines the term as "name given in Australia to a green-horn from England inexperienced in bush life".

 Etymology

 Jackaroo

-The word jackaroo, also formerly spelled jackeroo, has been used in Australia since at least the mid 19th century and passed into common usage in New Zealand.
+The word jackaroo, also formerly spelled jackeroo, has been used in Australia since at least the mid 19th century and has also passed into common usage in New Zealand.
 Its use in both countries continues into the 21st century.
 The origin of the word is unknown, but its first documented use was in Queensland.
 Several possibilities have been suggested: